ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This top-level token must have at least one submodule that is a detached digest.
 This top-level token may be either CBOR or JSON-encoded.
 It may be a CWT, JWT, UCCS or UJCS, but not a DEB.
-The same mechanism for distinguishing the token type that is used for nested token submodules is used here.
+The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.
 When the DEB is CBOR-encoded, each Claims-Set is wrapped in a byte string.